Documentation Index

 How Sudont Solves This

-The Judge compares the simulation outcome against Constitution rules.
+The Judge compares the simulated State-Diff against Constitution rules.
 Slippage, price impact,

 Shield, Not Sword

-Sudontβs MVP is the Shield: an execution firewall that protects agents from acting on stale
+Sudont’s MVP is the Shield: a bare-metal execution firewall that protects swarms from acting

 | Crate | Purpose |